OAID/TengineKit/README.md

 - Min Sdk Version 19

 # API
-When using sdk, you can refer to [face api](docs/Api.md) to complete the functions you need.
+When using sdk, you can refer to [Api](docs/Api.md) to complete the functions you need.

 # Landmark Points Order
 [Landmark Points Order](docs/POINTORDER.md)